 Vitamin E helps protect sperm from oxidative damage, which can affect sperm motility and viability.
-Vitamin E can also help improve blood flow to the reproductive organs, which can further support male fertility.
+Vitamin E can also help support blood flow to the reproductive organs, which can further support male fertility.

 If you're looking to incorporate more vitamin E into your diet, vitamin E-rich foods include almonds, hazelnuts, sunflower seeds, spinach, avocado, sweet potato, and red bell pepper.
 A vitamin E fertility supplement can also be a smart way to get the right amount of vitamin E.

 In addition to the top 5 vitamins discussed in this article, don’t ignore these other essential minerals and nutrients that can support male fertility!
-They’re all contained in our Ready Bird Men’s Fertility supplement.
+They’re all contained in our Men’s Fertility supplement.

 Selenium is an important mineral that helps protect sperm from oxidative damage and supports healthy sperm production.
 It is found in foods such as Brazil nuts, tuna, and eggs.

-L-Carnitine is an amino acid that plays a role in energy metabolism and has been shown to improve sperm motility.
+L-Carnitine is an amino acid that plays a role in energy metabolism and has been shown to support sperm motility.
 It is found in foods such as red meat, dairy products, and nuts.

 Coenzyme Q10 is a powerful antioxidant that helps protect sperm from oxidative damage and supports healthy sperm production.
 It is found in foods such as fatty fish, organ meats, and whole grains.

 Getting the right nutrients in your diet is an important step for men who are trying to conceive.
 However, it can seem daunting to try to get all those vitamins and minerals every day from food alone.
-That's where supplements like Ready Bird Men's Fertility can come in handy.
-It’s specifically designed to support men's reproductive health and contains all the key ingredients from this article that are shown to improve fertility!
+That's where supplements like Men's Fertility supplement can come in handy.
+It’s specifically designed to support men's reproductive health and contains all the key ingredients from this article that are shown to support fertility health!